Use the browser's translation tool to view the English version.

 We're still developing the platform.
 Your feedback will help us improve.

-In Armenia, only official documents issued and prepared in Armenia can be apostilled.
-Foreign documents cannot be apostilled in Armenia.
+In Armenia, only official documents issued in the Republic of Armenia can be apostilled.
+Documents issued by foreign countries cannot be apostilled in Armenia.

 Attention:

-• Enter the electronic document's control number, the issue date, and the country where it will be use,
+- enter the 16-digit control number (mentioned on the document you want to apostille), the issue date, and the country where the document will be submitted,

 The fee for apostille certification is 7,000 AMD.
 Payment is made online during the application process.